makoygh/contractmonitoring/README.md

-This is a beta version of my IS226 DQ Contract Monitoring Web App
+This is a personal project related to Contract Management.